 AOpen isn’t a company that you’d consider when you think about devices like this.
 According to DigitalTrends, that’s because they’re known as a digital signage company and they’ve designed the Mini to kind of fulfill this specialty.
 If you think about it, the laptop is small enough to carry around with its form factor.

 And being that AOpen specializes in stuff like payment processing, you could totally use this as a point-of-sale device for credit card payments and the like.
 They’ve built stuff for kiosk applications, so this would be a fitting complement.

 It does have some nice features though that’d make it useful for the public and professionals.
-It’s water-resistant and tamper-resistant (again, AOpen speciality kicking in).
+It’s water-resistant and tamper-resistant (again, AOpen specialty kicking in).
 Both of these features bring the price up.

-Given that it’s pretty much a glorified laptops running Chrome OS with a touchscreen, it’s really just another laptop for the typical person.
+Given that it’s pretty much a glorified laptop running Chrome OS with a touchscreen, it’s really just another laptop for the typical person.
 However, for those who do business and need a POS terminal to take payments, this may be the answer you’re looking for.
-You want something portable?
+Do you want something portable?
 Check.
-You want something safe and tamper-proof?
+Do you want something safe and tamper-proof?
 Check.
-You want something with a touchscreen?
+Do you want something with a touchscreen?
 Done.

 But, what about a Chromebase Mini for the “normal” person